Types of Pain

 Another type of pain in the cutaneous category, although originating in the skin is much more difficult to distinguish or define.
 It is the pain related to fungal and or bacterial infections in the skin.

-Pains are varied and described as sometimes a number of different pains all at the same time.
+Pains are varied and may be described as a number of different pains all at the same time.

 For instance it might be described as a feeling like a burning and at the same time like thousands of pins are pricking the skin at the same time.